 Cayman Islands: EFG Bank is licensed by the Cayman Islands Monetary Authority for the conduct of banking business pursuant to the Banks and Trust Companies Law of the Cayman Islands.
 EFG Wealth Management (Cayman) Ltd. is licensed by the Cayman Islands Monetary Authority for the conduct of trust business pursuant to the Banks and Trust Companies Law of the Cayman Islands, and for the conduct of securities investment business pursuant to the Securities Investment Business Law of the Cayman Islands.

-Chile: EFG Corredores de Bolsa SpA is licensed by the Superintendencia de Valores y Seguros (“SVS”, Chilean securities regulator) as a stock broker authorized to conduct securities brokerage transactions in Chile and ancillary regulated activities including discretionary securities portfolio management, arranging deals in securities and investment advice.
+Chile: EFG Corredores de Bolsa SpA is licensed by the Comisión para el Mercado Financiero (“Ex SVS”) as a stock broker authorised to conduct securities brokerage transactions in Chile and ancillary regulated activities including discretionary securities portfolio management, arranging deals in securities and investment advice.
 Registration No: 215.
 Registered address: Avenida Isidora Goyenechea 2800 Of.
 2901, Las Condes, Santiago.

 Guernsey: EFG Private Bank (Channel Islands) Limited is licensed by the Guernsey Financial Services Commission.

-Hong Kong: EFG Bank AG is authorized as a licensed bank by the Hong Kong Monetary Authority pursuant to the Banking Ordinance (Cap.
-155, Laws of Hong Kong) and is authorized to carry out Type 1 (dealing in securities) and Type 9 (asset management) regulated activity in Hong Kong.
+Hong Kong: EFG Bank AG is authorised as a licensed bank by the Hong Kong Monetary Authority pursuant to the Banking Ordinance (Cap.
+155, Laws of Hong Kong) and is authorised to carry out Type 1 (dealing in securities), Type 4 (advising on securities) and Type 9 (asset management) regulated activity in Hong Kong.

 Jersey: EFG Wealth Solutions (Jersey) Limited is regulated by the Jersey Financial Services Commission in the conduct of investment business under the Financial Services (Jersey) Law 1998.